Jacqueline-Esbri/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-For the third deliverable, one-sample t-tests were performed to determine if all manufacturing lots and each lot individually
-were statistically different from the population mean of 1500 PSI.
+For the third deliverable, one-sample t-tests were performed to determine if all manufacturing lots and each lot individually were statistically different from the population mean of 1500 PSI.

 All Lots

 ![all_lots.PNG](PNGs/all_lots.png)
 - The results of the T-test for the suspension coils for all manufacturing lots showed that they are not statistically different from the population mean of 1500 PSI.
 The p-value = 0.0603  (highlighted in green box).
 Assuming the significance level of 0.05%, it can be stated that there was **not sufficient evidence** to reject our null hypothesis.

+Lot 1

 ![lot_1.PNG](PNGs/lot_1.png)
 - The results of the T-test for the suspension coils for Lot 1 showed that they are not statistically different from the population mean of 1500 PSI.
 The p-value = 1 (highlighted in green box).
-A p-value generally is not found to be 1; however, when values on on both groups are the same, the p-value becomes 1 (0.99).
+A p-value generally is not found to be 1; however, when values on both groups are the same, the p-value becomes 1 (0.99).
 Assuming the significance level of 0.05%, it can be stated that there was **not sufficient evidence** to reject our null hypothesis.

+Lot 2

 ![lot_2.PNG](PNGs/lot_2.png)
 - The results of the T-test for the suspension coils for Lot 2 showed that they are not statistically different from the population mean of 1500 PSI.
 The p-value = 0.6072 (highlighted in green box).
 Assuming the significance level of 0.05%, it can be stated that there was **not sufficient evidence** to reject our null hypothesis.

+Lot 3

 ![lot_3.PNG](PNGs/lot_3.png)
-- The results of the T-test for the suspension coils for Lot 3 showed that **there is a slight statistically difference** from the population mean of 1500 PSI.
-However, the p-value = 0.6072 (highlighted in green box).
+- The results of the T-test for the suspension coils for Lot 3 showed that **there is a slight statistically difference** from the population mean of 1500 PSI; however, the p-value = 0.04168 (highlighted in green box).
 Assuming the significance level of 0.05%, it can be stated that there was **not sufficient evidence** to reject our null hypothesis.

 ## Study Design: MechaCar vs Competition